<?xml version="1.0" encoding="UTF-8"?>

 <image:title>Home - Hello!
 I’m Nicole.</image:title>

-<image:caption>I’m a Registered Physiotherapist working in Pelvic Health and Orthopaedics near London, Ontario.
-I’m also a Research Scientist at Western University, and the National Physiotherapy Manager for Compass Rose Wellness.</image:caption>
+<image:caption>I’m a Registered Physiotherapist working in Pelvic Health and Orthopaedics near London, Ontario, an Adjunct Research Professor at Western University, and the Director of Physiotherapy and Professional Practice at the National Pelvic Health Collective.
+Welcome!</image:caption>

 </image:image>